oshaughnessy/maysl.soccer/_pages/rules.md

 ## Play Time

 All players should play at least half of each half of a game.
-It is acceptable for players in younger age groups, who play quarters, to sit out a quarter; each player should participate in at least half of the total game time.
+It is acceptable for players in younger age groups, where quarters are played, to sit out a quarter; each player should participate in at least half of the total game time.

 Games need to start on schedule.
 The home team should give the visiting team the game card (see [below](#game-supplies)) at least